 Ragnarok was described in the Eddas (1250) a collection of Old Norse poems.
 The world was to be destroyed by fire and water, with steam and flames reaching high heavens.

 Was this terrifying vision only inspired by volcanic eruptions or much more?
-During Ragnarok a huge earthquake will cause devastation, mountains will be shake, the sun will disappear due to the clouds and smoke.
+During Ragnarok a huge earthquake will cause devastation, mountains will be shaken, the sun will disappear due to the clouds and smoke.
 Melting ice will cause floods of water to run alongside rivers of burning lava.

 All trees will be uprooted, though the Yggdrasill “(World Tree”) will remain standing.
-The ash Ygdrasill is the tree-of-life; the tree of the ancient tree-worship; the tree which stands on the top of the pyramid in the island-birth place of the Aztec race; the tree referred to in the Hindoo legends.
+The ash Yggdrasill is the tree-of-life; the tree of the ancient tree-worship; the tree which stands on the top of the pyramid in the island-birth place of the Aztec race; the tree referred to in the Hindoo legends.